 We’ve all had our cavities filled before, but how do we explain that experience to kids?
 The concept of drilling into teeth and filling them with some weird substance is an invariably difficult idea to explain.
 On top of that, you have to phrase it in a way that’s not scary.
 That’s a lot of pressure!
 Parenting is hard, but we’ve got your back here at Epic Dentistry for Kids.
 Here’s our take on how to spill the beans about dental health in a fun and friendly manner to your kids!

-What Fillings Are
+What Are Dental Fillings

 Dental fillings are used to restore and protect damaged or decayed teeth.
 They’re most commonly used for cavities, but they’re also effective for cracked or worn teeth.
 There are many types of material available to use for dental fillings, but the most popular are silver amalgam and white fillings.
 At Epic Dentistry for Kids, our team only uses white fillings because silver amalgam does not bond with the enamel or dentist well and requires more removal of the tooth structure.
 White composite fillings bond directly to the tooth and they can be custom colored to match the teeth for a natural appearance.